- Solar advice hub

 How much can you earn with Export and Earn Plus?

-However, if you sign up to Electric Driver, you’ll export more of the electricity your panels produce, since your battery is being used to store off-peak grid electricity.
+To reach this level of savings, you'd also need to sign up to EV Power.
+This tariff allows you to export more of the electricity your panels produce, since your battery is being used to store off-peak grid electricity.

-In this situation, you’ll usually export around 65% of your solar-generated electricity, which will result in earnings of £330 per year.
+In this situation, you’ll usually export around 65% of your solar-generated electricity.

-How can you sign up for British Gas Electric Driver?
+How can you sign up for British Gas EV Power?

-If you’re already receiving your electricity from British Gas, you can login to your online account and switch to Electric Driver straight away, as long as you have a smart meter.
+If you’re already receiving your electricity from British Gas, you can login to your online account and switch to EV Power straight away, as long as you have an EV and a smart meter.

-You can then switch to Electric Driver by getting a quote and filling in a form online with all the standard information – like your home, contact, and payment details – then accepting the terms and conditions.
+If you're not with British Gas, you can switch by getting a quote and filling in a form online with standard information – like your home, contact number, and payment details – then accepting the terms and conditions.

 Eligibility requirements

-The only eligibility requirements for British Gas Electric Driver are that you own a smart meter and pay by direct debit.
+The only eligibility requirements for British Gas EV Power are that you own an EV and a smart meter, and pay by Direct Debit.

 How long does it take?